 - Demonstrate skill in laryngeal mask airway (LMA) and orotracheal intubation as well as indications and complications for each technique.

 - Identify relevant patient pre-operative history and physical exam information.

-- Describe the mechanism of action, and contrast pharmacologic agents used for sedation, anesthesia, analgesia and amnesia.
+- Describe the mechanism of action, and contrast pharmacologic agents used for sedation, anesthesia, analgesia, and amnesia.

-- Gather a complete preoperative history and physical exam for at least 5 patient scheduled for anesthesia, including ability to evaluate for airway complications, difficulty and cardiorespiratory system.
+- Gather a complete preoperative history and physical exam for at least 5 patient scheduled for anesthesia, including the ability to evaluate for airway complications, difficulty and cardiorespiratory system.

 - Perform and interpret hemodynamic intraoperative monitoring including cardiac monitoring, pulse oximetry, invasive/non-invasive blood pressure, CVP, inhalational agents, and expired CO2.